aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 ## Create Lambda Directory
-Create a directory `lambda` in the root of your project tree (next to `src` and `test`).
+Create a directory `lambda` in the root of the constructs directory (next to `src` and `test`).
 {{<highlight bash>}}
 mkdir lambda
 {{</highlight>}}

 ## Hit counter Lambda handler
-Okay, now let's write the Lambda handler code for our hit counter.
+We'll be reusing the [Hit counter lambda handeler](../../20-typescript/40-hit-counter/200-handler.html) from the TypeScript workshop.

 Create the file `lambda/hitcounter.js`:
 {{<highlight ts>}}